 When researching a subject or a scenario, it's important to have a basic, solid understanding; synthesise information; and consider the implications of given advice.

-For example, an FTPS connection doesn't work correctly so you research the problem and find that the general consensus / recommendation is to use FTP instead which you confirm succeeds.
+For a real-life example, an FTPS connection doesn't work correctly so you research the problem and find that the general consensus / recommendation is to use FTP instead which you confirm succeeds.
 You could (and many people do) leave it at that.
 After all, it's working now, right?
 Yes, but now the credentials and data are being transmitted in plaintext, ripe for theft and/or tampering.
 You've fixed the problem with the wrong solution and made it worse without knowing it.

 What if you can't find the answer?